-Risk assessment isn’t something you’re likely to think about as you launch and grow your business, but recent events have shown how essential it is.
+Small business risk assessment isn’t something you’re likely to think about as you launch and grow your business, but it’s essential to your long-term success.
 In this article, you’ll learn the steps you need to take to ensure that your business is better prepared to weather a range of risks and emerge financially and operationally strong.

 How to assess and address risks for your business